Updated: Nov 22

 This version of Mary - not the one who needs moral reformation but the one who needs sympathy and belonging - fits perfectly with the kinds of stories that The Chosen has focused on.
 As a general rule, the characters who follow Jesus aren't bad people; they're misunderstood and rejected and in need of love.
 When they are engaged in sin, it's often a result of their difficult circumstances or their status as outsiders, and so what they primarily need is love and acceptance, not forgiveness and repentance.
 Thus, when Jesus first encounters Mary, what he offers her isn't forgiveness for her life of prostitution; it's relief from the oppressive demons that drove her to the type of life that she's lived.

 The Chosen does the "misunderstood reject rather than sinner" quite a bit in Season 1, but I think it's a sensible direction for Mary's character.
 What's disappointing is that it doesn't delve too far into the implications of this.
-Clearly The Chosen is hinting that Mary is a prostitute (e.g. we first meet her as a client flees her place in "the Red Quarter"), but it's relatively disinterested in depicting what her life as a prostitute was actually like.
+The Chosen seems to be hinting that Mary is a prostitute (e.g. we first meet her as a client flees her place in "the Red Quarter"), but it's relatively disinterested in depicting what her life as a prostitute was actually like.
 This allows the show to be more family friendly, but it also weakens the narrative that the show is telling about Jesus' compassion and pity.
 After Mary's encounter with Jesus, we never really get to see her deal with her former life.
 Personally, I would have been much more interested in a subplot about Mary's former pimp trying to coerce her back into her former life than I am with the overly long fish taxation plot.
 There's a sense in which Mary's demons might be seen as a metaphor for the oppressive forces that brought her into her life in the sex trade but this is only barely suggested.

 Unfortunately, because Mary's change happens so quickly, her character goes from being pretty dynamic in episodes 1-2 to being a pretty flat in the remainder of the season.
 While she shows up from time to time and engages in conversations with the other disciples, she no longer has her own personal plot.
 She becomes too perfect and seems to have no ongoing struggles in her faith like Peter or Andrew.
 The episode with the woman at the well in the season finale could have been an interesting opportunity to bring her character into conflict with the other male disciples, but this opportunity was also missed.
 Hopefully though, season 2 will find more ways to develop her character in a manner that's dynamic and engaging, because there's still much that could be done.